luckycold/content/Godot/Pong.md

 I can add controls that the scripts in the nodes can pull from to be activated at that particular part of the node.

 For example:
-I have a Player node structered like so:
+I have a Player node structured like so:
 - Player
 	- Sprite
 	- Collider